 In its present form, the Google Analytics Cost Analysis tool lets you import cost data from any digital source like PPC, display advertising, affiliate marketing, social media, and SEO to measure each for a return on investment comparison.

 The cost analysis tool is an addition to Google Analytics and is available to all users of Google Analytics.
 When you sign into Google and open any of your website’s profiles, you will find Cost Analysis as the last link under Traffic Sources in the left navigation.

-- You can use a self-service API to upload the cost data
+- Self-service API to upload the cost data

-- You can use third party applications like Next Analytics
+- Third party application like Next Analytics

-The cost data upload feature allows you to import the campaign costs of non-Google paid campaigns — in CSV format — into the cost analysis tool.
+The cost data upload feature allows you to import the campaign costs of non-Google paid campaigns in CSV format into the cost analysis tool.
 The Google Analytics Cost Analysis tool combines this cost data with the data it already has on user interaction and reports on the return on investment (ROI) of each campaign

 Handling Cost Data

 A best practice would be to make sure each of your data sources are separated as custom data sources.
-If you run a PPC campaign on Yahoo!, have an affiliate marketing partner, etc., you should ideally create a custom data source for your Yahoo! campaign and a separate one for your affiliate marketing campaign.
+If you run a PPC campaign on Yahoo! and have an affiliate marketing partner, you should ideally create a custom data source for your Yahoo! campaign and a separate one for your affiliate marketing campaign.
 This way you will be able to manage your data sources better.
-For instance, if you wanted to delete one of the data sources in future, it would be easier to do so if each of your cost data sources were uploaded as a separate custom data source.
+For instance, if you wanted to delete one of the data sources in the future, it would be easier to do so if each of your cost data sources were uploaded as a separate custom data source.